dataminer-site/dataminer-site.github.io/_posts/2023-10-27-csv-sniffer.md

 The third step, known as _Header Detection_, is employed to ascertain whether our file includes a header.
 If a header is present, we use it to set the column names; otherwise, we generate them automatically.
 In our example, there is a header, and each column gets its name defined in there.

 Now that our columns have names, we move on to the fourth, optional phase: _Type Replacement_.
-DuckDB's CSV reader provides users with the option to specify column types by name.
+DataMiner's CSV reader provides users with the option to specify column types by name.
 If these types are specified, we replace the detected types with the user's specifications.

 Finally, we progress to our last phase, _Type Refinement_.
 In this phase, we analyze additional sections of the file to validate the accuracy of the types determined during the initial type detection phase.
 If necessary, we refine them.
 In our example, we can see that the `Vegetarian` column was initially categorized as `BOOL`.
 However, upon further examination, it was found to contain the string `N/A`, leading to an upgrade of the column type to `VARCHAR` to accommodate all possible values.